 The challenge with local government debt

-Additionally, the slowdown in the real estate sector has weighed on land sales—which is one of the major revenue sources for these local governments.
-This means that the usual stimulus path is a bit more challenged right now, but that does not mean that a policy response has become constrained.
+Additionally, the slowdown in the real estate sector has weighed on land sales – which is one of the major revenue sources for these local governments.
+This means that the usual stimulus path is a bit more challenged right now, but that does not mean a policy response has become constrained.
 The central government can provide debt-for-debt swaps with the local governments, as well as provide some of the fiscal spending themselves.
-This is even the more so given China’s very elevated savings rate—effectively, the government would be sopping up elevated savings and recycling them into the real economy.
+This is even more so given China’s very elevated savings rate – effectively, the government would be sopping up elevated savings and recycling them into the real economy.

 What’s behind China’s real estate woes?

-Let’s focus on the real estate sector now.
+Let’s focus on the real estate sector.
 Developers continue to be under a lot of stress, as demand for new homes remains depressed and they are heavily indebted.
-This is unlikely to abate anytime soon, with more than US$6 billion in bond payments due from developers over the next five months.
+This is unlikely to abate anytime soon, with more than $6 billion in bond payments due from developers over the next five months.

 The pain point for more stimulus is not here ... yet

-We don’t believe that we have reached the pain point—that is, the point at which the Chinese government is forced to do more stimulus—just yet.
-We think that we will need to see a bit more slowing in the economy, and some more softening in the labor market, to bring that stimulus forward.
-The situation with the labor market has become a bit more challenging to analyze as the youth unemployment rate (which was showing the extent of challenges) is no longer being published, although we still have broader employment data that we can use.
+We don’t believe that we have reached the pain point – that is, the point at which the Chinese government is forced to do more stimulus.
+We think that we will need to see a bit more slowing in the economy, and some more softening in the labour market, to bring that stimulus forward.
+The situation with the labour market has become a bit more challenging to analyse as the youth unemployment rate (which was showing the extent of challenges) is no longer being published, although we still have broader employment data that we can use.

 Equity sentiment is oversold, but not at panic

 Chinese equities continue to look quite cheap, with the MSCI China Index trading at forward earnings multiple of less than 10.
 This compares to the S&P 500 Index multiple of 19 times.
 Given the cyclical headwinds, but the potential for more meaningful stimulus, we think that caution should be applied in the short term.